 Koh Kong is close to the Khlong Yai – Cham Yeam border crossing between Thailand and Cambodia.
 From Koh Kong you can take a direct bus to Phnom Penh which is where the embassies, including the Thai Embassy and the Vietnam Embassy, are located and where you need to go get a visa for Thailand or Vietnam.

-There is a single daily direct bus service from Koh Kong to Phnom Penh which you can book online.
+There are currently 3 direct bus services from Koh Kong to Phnom Penh available to book online.

 |Koh Kong||Phnom Penh||Cost||Service||Company|

-- The journey from Koh Kong to Phnom Penh is scheduled to take 7 hours.
+- The journey from Koh Kong to Phnom Penh is scheduled to take from 5 hours to 6 hours 30 minutes depending upon which bus service you take.

 Use the Search Box below to buy your tickets from Koh Kong to Phnom Penh.